xRizwan/commerce/README.md

 #### How to Run?
 * Download python 3.x
 * type "pip install Django" in the command line
-* Clone or download Repo
+* Clone or download this Repo
-* cd into the repo directory
+* cd into the Repo directory
 * type "python manage.py runserver" in command line